 Estepona has good medical facilities and it is also not an expensive place to live.
 This is exactly why so many expats love living there.

 How safe is Estepona?

 Nevertheless, cases of petty theft are not uncommon.
-However, this is not a cause for panic and to distrust town security; you just need to consider the usual precautions.
+However, this is not a cause for panic and distrust of town security; you just need to consider the usual precautions.

 There are 3 types of police in Andalusia, but despite the different competencies, representatives of any of these law enforcement agencies are responsible for the safety of citizens and tourists.

 In addition, almost all houses and residential complexes are equipped with security systems, video surveillance or 24-hour security service to ensure a high level of security for their residents.